Extension Mechanism

 @contextarray - Use the PublicSchema credential type (e.g.,

-EnrollmentCredential) plus your own type if needed - Extended properties follow the same data classification guidelines: annotate them as
+EnrollmentCredential) plus your own type if needed - Extended properties follow the same sensitivity guidelines: annotate them as

 Verifiers who understand your context will process the extensions.
 Verifiers who don't will still understand all the PublicSchema terms.